Anime: Modern era

 In the 1960s, manga artist and animator Osamu Tezuka adapted and simplified Disney animation techniques to reduce costs and limit frame counts in his productions.
-Originally intended as temporary measures to allow him to produce material on a tight schedule with an inexperienced staff, many of his limited animation practices came to define the medium's style.
+Originally intended as temporary measures to allow him to produce material on a tight schedule with inexperienced staff, many of his limited animation practices came to define the medium's style.
 Three Tales (1960) was the first anime film broadcast on television; the first anime television series was Instant History (1961–64).
 An early and influential success was Astro Boy (1963–66), a television series directed by Tezuka based on his manga of the same name.
-Many animators at Tezuka's Mushi Production later established major anime studios (including Madhouse, Sunrise, and Pierrot).
+Many animators at Tezuka's Mushi Production later established major anime studios, among those being Madhouse, Sunrise, and Studio Pierrot.

-The 1970s saw growth in the popularity of manga, many of which were later animated.
+The 1970s saw growth in the popularity of manga, many of which later received animated adaptations.
 Tezuka's work—and that of other pioneers in the field—inspired characteristics and genres that remain fundamental elements of anime today.
 The giant robot genre (also known as "mecha"), for instance, took shape under Tezuka, developed into the super robot genre under Go Nagai and others, and was revolutionized at the end of the decade by Yoshiyuki Tomino, who developed the real robot genre.
-Robot anime series such as Gundam and Super Dimension Fortress Macross became instant classics in the 1980s, and the genre remained one of the most popular in the following decades.
+Robot anime series such as Gundam, Space Runaway Ideon, and Super Dimension Fortress Macross were influential classics in the 1980s, and the genre remained one of the most popular in the following decades.
 The bubble economy of the 1980s spurred a new era of high-budget and experimental anime films, including Nausicaä of the Valley of the Wind (1984), Royal Space Force: The Wings of Honnêamise (1987), and Akira (1988).